Sundar0989/XuniVerse/README.md

 ```sh
 python setup.py install
 ```
-or
+or from command line execute
 ```sh
 pip install xverse
 ```
-To install the development version. you can use
+To install the development version, you can use
 ```sh
 pip install --upgrade git+https://github.com/Sundar0989/XuniVerse
 ```

+Still have issues installing.
+Please refer to the 'install_help' directory to walk you through steps.

 ## Usage

 XVerse module is fully compatible with sklearn transformers, so they can be used in pipelines or in your existing scripts.
 Currently, it supports only Pandas dataframes.